Cognigy/Documentation/docs/voice-gateway/webapp/speech-services.md

 === "Microsoft Azure Speech Services"
     1. Select **Use hosted Azure service**.
     2. Select a region from the **Region** list.
     3. Enter an API key in the **API key** field.
-For more information on API keys in Microsoft, read the [Microsoft Learn](https://learn.microsoft.com/en-us/azure/search/search-security-api-keys?tabs=rest-use%2Cportal-find%2Cportal-query) documentation.
+For more information on linking API keys, read the [Microsoft Speech Services Billing](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-container-howto#billing-arguments) documentation.
     4. _(Optional)_ Select a custom voice model for TTS by providing a custom voice endpoint ID in the **Custom voice deployment ID** field.
     5. _(Optional)_ Select a custom speech model for STT by providing a custom speech endpoint ID in the **Custom speech endpoint ID** field.
 === "Nuance"